 Staff shall set aside space within each housing area for use by an inmate.
 The designated area shall include a locker or other securable area in which the inmate is to store authorized personal property.
 The inmate shall be allowed to purchase an approved locking device for personal property storage in regular living units.
-Limited space may also be available under the bed for approved items.
+Limited space may also be available under the bed for an approved legal box in which to store only legal materials.
 The amount of personal property allowed each inmate is limited to those items which can be neatly and safely placed in the space designated.
 Under no circumstance will any materials be accumulated to the point where they become a fire, sanitation, security, or housekeeping hazard.